 During lockdown, the most vulnerable students continued to receive weekly bursary payments and free school meals payments.
 The College issued over 900 laptops and phones to students and staff to enable them to carry on working from home.
 Hundreds of classes took place daily and those students who had no access to the internet were sent monthly packs to enable them to continue to access their education.

 Mike said “It was a real surprise to receive an MBE and something I had never expected.
 I feel very humbled and honoured as I have never sought any such personal recognition, I have simply done the best I can throughout my career.
-My focus has always been our students and staff and my recognition is really a recognition of what our staff and students have done.
+My focus has always been on our students and staff and my recognition is really a recognition of what our staff and students have done.
 They are the reason I have it and need to take much of the credit and I am immensely grateful to them.
 I firmly believe that students are at the heart of everything we do and our staff consistently go above and beyond to ensure their success.

 We have grown to be the largest College in the region because of what we do and what we give to Birmingham and there is still a lot to do especially with the aftermath of the Pandemic.
 I hope my award will give greater recognition to the College for the future.”